tessak22/conquering-ci/README.md

 ### [Kalabox](http://www.kalabox.io/) Setup
-Replace `project-name` with you Pantheon site slug.
+Replace `project-name` with your Pantheon site slug.

 1. Create a new Pantheon site in Kalabox, selecting the Pantheon site associated with the fully built project.
 1. Change directories to `~/Kalabox/project-name`